pandreyanov/pandreyanov.github.io/_pages/about.md

   - /about.html
 ---

-# About me

-I am an [assistant professor at HSE](https://www.hse.ru/en/org/persons/306189972), Moscow.
+I am an assistant professor at [HSE](https://www.hse.ru/en/org/persons/306189972), Moscow.
 I work primarily in the field of non-standard auction design such as: procurement, double and scoring auctions; and adjacent topics of collusion and estimation.
 In my spare time I dabble in machine learning and python.

 My cv is [here](files/CV.pdf), my email is pandreyanov at gmail dot com.